Upcycle a Dated Lampshade into a Modern Statement Piece – 5 Easy Steps

 What You’ll Need

-- Spray adhesive or a hot glue gun
+- Spray adhesive or a hot glue gun (whichever you’re comfy with)

 - Fabric, wallpaper, or patterned paper of your choice

-- A small paintbrush (optional, for touch‑up)
+- A small paintbrush (optional, for touch‑ups or paint)

 Step 1 – Clean and Prep the Shade